-- 2.275 If the caseworker becomes aware that the complainant is seeking financial redress for non-financial loss they should discuss with the complainant the amount they would consider reasonable to resolve their complaint.
-This conversation should include an explanation of the usual amounts of financial redress we would recommend given the injustice claimed.
-(Policy requirements) - 2.276 If the amount sought is higher than we usually recommend31, this should be explained to the complainant.
+2.300 If the amount sought is higher than we usually recommend, this should be explained to the complainant.
 They should be able to make a decision based on all of the facts, which includes the limitations on the financial redress the Ombudsman can recommend, before we make a decision about whether it is reasonable to expect them to pursue an alternative legal remedy.
 (Policy requirement)